 The best shower speaker we've tested is the Ultimate Ears WONDERBOOM 2.
 This small speaker is fantastically built, rated IP67 for dust and water resistance, and the manufacturer advertises it can even be submerged in water, though we don't currently test for this.
 Thanks to its 360-degree design, it also has a fantastic and spacious-sounding soundstage.

 Its out-of-the-box sound profile is reasonably well balanced, making it suitable for listening to a wide variety of audio content.
 It also comes with an 'Outdoor Mode' EQ preset to help boost the bass in your audio; however, we didn't test this.
 Additionally, it also has an exceptional battery performance with a battery life that can last just under 13 hours from a single charge, making it suitable for long listening sessions.

 If you're looking for a shower speaker with a longer battery life that can support stereo content and can float in water, get the Ultimate Ears.
-However, if having a speaker that's fantastic for voice assistants is important to you, consider the Beosound instead.
+However, if having a speaker that's fantastic for voice assistants is important to you, consider the Bang & Olufsen instead.

 The best speaker for shower use that we've tested in the budget category is the Anker Soundcore Motion+.
 This small Bluetooth model has an IPX7 rating for water resistance, so you can submerge it in water at a depth of up to one meter for 30 minutes, though we don't currently test for this.
 It's meant to be placed horizontally, so you can keep it on a nearby counter or shelf while you shower.

 It has a well-balanced mid-range, so it can clearly reproduce vocals and lead instruments.
 Due to its underemphasized treble range, higher frequencies may be perceived as dark or veiled.
 Fortunately, its companion app has a graphic EQ that lets you customize its sound profile to your liking.
 Also, it can play stereo content without downmixing it into mono.